anebz/ctci/Introduction/chapter1.md

 * readable, comments when necessary
 * maintainable, using classes for example
 * modular, separate isolated chunks of code into their own methods
-* flexible and robus, generalize for NxN instead of 3x3 in tic-tac-toe.
+* flexible and robust, generalize for NxN instead of 3x3 in tic-tac-toe.
 * error checking, don't assume input data type. validate the input with 'assert' or if statements

 ## General resources